sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

 - **Daemon Process:**
 	- **memorystatsd:** A new system daemon process that will be implemented to gather and log memory statistics.
-	- **hostcfgd:** The existing host config daemon will monitor changes in the ConfigDB's `MEMORY_STATISTICS_TABLE` and will reload the `memorystatsd` service to apply the new settings.
+	- **hostcfgd:** The existing host config daemon will monitor changes in the ConfigDB's `MEMORY_STATISTICS` table and will reload the `memorystatsd` service to apply the new settings.

 - **Log File Directories:** Supporting log file directories will be established via SONiC Buildimage.
 - **SONiC Utilities Updates:** Changes will be made in the SONiC Utilities container to add new "show" and "config" commands.
-- **New Configuration Table:** A new table, MEMORY_STATISTICS_TABLE, will be added to ConfigDB to store memory-stats configuration parameters.
+- **New Configuration Table:** A new table, MEMORY_STATISTICS, will be added to ConfigDB to store memory-stats configuration parameters.
 The high-level feature design diagram is shown below.

 <p align="center">